-2. BACKGROUND
+2. Background

-This section aims to introduce the pertinent theoretical terms and concepts regarding barcodes and OR codes.
+This section aims to introduce the pertinent theoretical terms and concepts regarding barcodes and QR codes.
 Two-dimensional (2D) barcodes are an improvement of the functionality and features of traditional barcodes (1D), including two key aspects: data capacity and robustness [18].
 Such improvements have significantly enhanced the quality of barcodes for industrial and economic purposes.

 Researchers and businesses have investigated the integration of 2D barcodes to store data with smartphones incorporating built-in cameras to scan and decode data.
-This integration has resulted in numerous applications, one of which is that the 2D barcodes facilitate easy communication between physical objects and digital realms [3].
+This integration has resulted in numerous applications, one of which is that the 2D barcodes facilitate accessible communication between physical objects and digital realms [3].
 Moreover, 2D barcodes operate as portable databases, enabling users' seamless access to information [19].
-In the context of 2D barcodes, diversity reigns supreme to suit different needs, and there exist various types, including the QR code, VSCode, and Data Matrix [19].
+Given the diverse needs in the realm of 2D barcodes, there are several types available, including QR code, VSCode, and Data Matrix [19].
 The most common type of 2D barcode is the QR code, which is a machine-readable code that stores data in a grid of squares and dots organized in a specific pattern.
-Due to their distinctive qualities, such as the ability to store a large amount of data, encode different kinds of data [5], and rapid scanning capability [20], QR codes are widely used to encode many forms of data, such as symbols, binary data, control codes, and multimedia data [19].
-Moreover, URLs can also be encoded and stored within OR codes [4].
+Due to their distinctive qualities, such as the ability to store much data, encode different kinds of data [5], and rapid scanning capability [20], QR codes are widely used to encode many forms of data, such as symbols, binary data, control codes, and multimedia data [19].
+Moreover, URLs can also be encoded and stored within QR codes [4].
 Table I displays different data types that can be stored within QR codes, along with their corresponding character size.

-Structurally, a QR code consists of square modules

-organized in an array.
+Structurally, a QR code consists of square modules organized in an array.
 These are surrounded by quiet area borders, which, in turn, provide accurate barcode reading [21].
 Additionally, the structural characteristics of QR codes comprise two primary components: function patterns and encoding regions [3].
 Function patterns, located in specific places within the QR code, assist the QR code scanners in correct recognition and orientation for decoding [21].
 There are four function patterns: finder, separator, timing, and alignment.
 The encoding region stores version information, format information, and data and error-correcting codewords.
 Figure 1 shows a visual representation of the primary structural features of a QR code.